eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   (i.e. you made a poor modeling decision), and _not_ that the sampler is having a hard time doing its job.

+1. At the risk of over-generalizing, there are only two things that can go wrong in Bayesian modeling: either your data is wrong, or your model is wrong.
+And it is a hell of a lot easier to debug your data than it is to debug your model.
+Plot histograms of your data, count the number of data points, drop any NaNs, etc. etc.

-1. Run the following snippet of code to inspect the pairplot of your variables one at a time (if you have a plate of variables, it's fine to pick a couple at random).
+2. Run the following snippet of code to inspect the pairplot of your variables one at a time (if you have a plate of variables, it's fine to pick a couple at random).
 It'll tell you if the two random variables are correlated, and help identify any troublesome neighborhoods in the parameter space (divergent